jastang/provider-upjet-alibabacloud/README.md

 Build and push the family packages using the `Publish Provider Packages` Github Actions workflow.
 To do this, you need to provide the values of the following parameters:

-- subpackages (to be built individually (e.g. config ram): config ack ackone alb alidns cdn cloudmonitorservice ecs fcv3 kms messageservice oss polardb privatelink quotas ram slb tair vpc
+- subpackages (to be built individually, e.g. config ram): config ack ackone alb alidns cdn cloudmonitorservice ecs fcv3 kms messageservice oss polardb privatelink quotas ram slb tair vpc
 - size (Number of smaller provider packages to build and push with each build job): 30
 - concurrency (Number of parallel package builds within each build job): 1
 - version (Version string to use while publishing the packages,e.g. v1.2.0): v1.2.0